 The mission of the Department of Biblical Studies, Theology, and Philosophy is to provide study opportunities in all three areas and to prepare Christians to serve in the global community.
 Whether they major in Bible, Theology, or Philosophy, the career options they may follow vary widely.
 Houghton graduates go into business, church-related work, counseling, education, finance, government service, journalism, law, library science, linguistics, medicine, missions, public administration, relief work, and translation, as well as others fields.
 The faculty in the Department engage students in learning about their theological and philosophical roots as they explore new ways to solve problems in today's increasingly interdisciplinary world.
 Any of these majors is designed to prepare students for graduate study in these and cognate fields.

-Jonathan P. Case Sarah B. C. Derck Richard K. Eckley Carlton D. Fisher Kristina LaCelle- Benjamin J. B. Terence P. Paige William Christopher Peterson Lipscomb Stewart
+Jonathan P. Case Sarah B. C. Derck Richard K. Eckley Carlton D. Fisher John Michael Jordan Kristina LaCelle- Benjamin J. B. Terence P. Paige John Michael Jordan Peterson Lipscomb referree it it alge